wiseio/paratext/README.md

 column.
 Only the interpretation of a column (numeric, categorical, or text) can be forced.

-2. DateTime support will be added in a future release.
+2. DateTime will be supported in a future release.